PartTimeDevs/easy-inventory/README.md

 ## Requirements

 - Python (3.8+ preferred)
-- Create .env (Inside the project folder)
+- Create .env file (Inside the project folder)
     >*In order to keep your secrets safe you will need to create an .env file as below (with your own secrets):*

     Example .env file content: